catgoose/nvim/README.md

 # fuckForticlient

+> ![IMPORTANT]
+> This repository is now officially **archived**.
+Again, thanks a lot to all the contributors and users for their support and
+> feedback.
+Time to move on!

 > [!IMPORTANT]
 > Now, openfortivpn natively supports SAML authentication at last!
 So this script is no longer needed.
 Thanks to all
 > those who have worked on it, helping me fix bugs or testing the script.
 I will stop supporting this script as of now, and